Msks1218/Assignment2-Manavarthi/README.md

 ---

 ## Pithy Quotes.
-> I will never be happy without having someone.
-Going to sleep alone kills me.
+> I will never be happy without having someone.Going to sleep alone kills me.

 > Life is too short for long-term grudges.
-Author is *Elon Musk*
+-*Elon Musk*